dotcli/knowledge/en/music/guitar.md

 For a beginner, you want the guitar to be easy to play - the fretboard width, string height, and weight, should all be comfortable for you.
 Go to a guitar store and try your hands on them - there's a ton of shitty guitars at this price point, and they will hinder your playing and learning.

+## Buying a nicer guitar

+0. Ignore the brand.
+Focus on how it feels and how it feels only.
+1. Intonation.
+Test how well the guitar stays in tone on different frets, low and high.
+Test how the notes harmonize.
+  - Don't use any effects, just plug straight into the amp.
+2. Ergonomics.
+How does the neck feel when you play it in your style?
+How does it sit on your lap?
+	- Play in your style, with whatever effects or amp setups you want to use.
+3. Now look at the guitar.
+See what it actually is.
+	- Examine the type of wood, the colors, the pickup, if there are any faulty parts.

 ## Warm-up routine

 The goal of this routine is to stretch muscles, familiarize with the string, and exercise rhythmic sense.